arbor-sim/arbor/doc/tutorial/brunel.rst

 Start a recipe and initiate the parameters
 ------------------------------------------

-Here, we will follow the protocol for building the recipe, which has been instructed before.
+Here, we will follow the protocol for building the recipe, which has been discussed before in :ref:`Ring Network
+<tutorialnetworkring>`.

 .. literalinclude:: ../../python/example/brunel/arbor_brunel.py
    :language: python